yorkbill/get-support/troubleshoot-docs.md

 ```
 Sorry, this content isn't available.
 The information you're looking for might have moved.
-Try searching the {{site.data.keyword.cloud_notm}} Docs to find related content.
+Try searching the IBM Cloud Docs to find related content.
 ```
 {: screen}